Illinois: History of corruption

 Politics in the state have been infamous for highly visible corruption cases, as well as for crusading reformers, such as governors Adlai Stevenson and James R. Thompson.
 In 2006, former governor George Ryan was convicted of racketeering and bribery, leading to a six-and-a-half-year prison sentence.
 On December 7, 2011, former governor Rod Blagojevich was sentenced to 14 years in prison for allegations that he conspired to sell the vacated Senate seat left by President Barack Obama to the highest bidder.
 Blagojevich had earlier been impeached and convicted by the legislature, resulting in his removal from office.
 In the late 20th century, Congressman Dan Rostenkowski was imprisoned for mail fraud; former governor and federal judge Otto Kerner Jr. was imprisoned for bribery; Secretary of State Paul Powell was investigated and found to have gained great wealth through bribes, and State Auditor of Public Accounts (Comptroller) Orville Hodge was imprisoned for embezzlement.
 In 1912, William Lorimer, the GOP boss of Chicago, was expelled from the U.S. Senate for bribery, and in 1921, Governor Len Small was found to have defrauded the state of a million dollars.
+Michael Madigan, Illinois' House Speaker for all but two years from 1983 to 2021, was sentenced to seven years in prison in 2025.
+Having served as chair of the Democratic Party of Illinois concurrent with his speakership since 1997, Madigan was arguably the most powerful politician in Illinois.